InformaticsMatters/jenkins-utils/README.rst

 The ``im-jenkins-utils`` module is a set of utilities employed by `Informatics Matters`_ for automated configuration of the Jenkins CI/CD platform.
-It is a small library that currently simplifies the creation of Jobs using `python-jenkins`_ and various credential types using cURL.
+It is a small library that currently simplifies the creation of Jobs, secrets and other actions using `python-jenkins`_ and cURL.

-It also includes a growing list of wrapper functions to simplify a number of tasks like checking whether any jobn has failed.
+It also includes a growing list of convenient wrapper functions to simplify a number of tasks, like checking whether any jobs have failed (or are unstable).

 Typical use of the utilities relies on creating an ``ImJenkinsServer`` object by providing a suitably formatted URL::